 Like all roofing systems, however, TPO does have some cons.
 Most of its shortcomings revolve around the fact that it is still so new.
 It doesn’t have the time-tested, reliable reputation that some other roofing systems can flaunt.
 Also, remember that the strength of any roof (TPO especially) depends greatly on the quality of installation.
 If you choose a reliable roofing contractor and take care of your roof with yearly maintenance checks, you shouldn’t have any problems with a TPO roofing system.

 Looking to replace or repair your commercial roof with a TPO system?
-If you’re interested in learning more about TPO roofing systems and you live in the Mansfield Texas area, give Mike Huddleston Roofing Systems a call at (817) 480-9293 or scroll down to fill out our contact form and we will get right back to you.
+If you’re interested in learning more about TPO roofing systems and you live in the DFW, Texas area, give Mike Huddleston Roofing Systems a call at (817) 480-9293 or scroll down to fill out our contact form and we will get right back to you.

 Frequently Asked Questions

 It’s a good idea to inspect the roof several times during the year, especially in Winter and Spring, and then clear it off as needed.
 All of the leaves don’t fall at the same time, so one cleaning may not be enough.